 Property managers have access to credible, affordable, and reliable handymen and contractors.
 They will be able to handle any issues with the property, as well as respond to them as quickly as possible.
 This will save you the time, trouble, and expense of finding a good repairman on your own.

 Property managers are experts on landlord-tenant law.
-They are aware of all the rules and regulations surrounding rental properties, meaning every variable will always be legally compliant.
+They are aware of all the rules and regulations surrounding rental properties, meaning every variable should always be legally compliant.
 This is increasingly important, as not having adequate knowledge of the legalities is usually a recipe for disaster.
 Property managers will also handle the paperwork that goes along with the eviction process if the situation were ever to arise.

 A notice of entry will always be given to tenants and agreements will be made in the lease regarding such.
 You can be sure your tenants’ privacy won’t be invaded while still being regularly updated on the status of your property.